Mis-sold claims against solar panel providers or finance companies

 If you have purchased solar panels within the last six years and are looking to make a claim against either the solar panel company or the finance company/credit card, we may be able to recover your initial investment and write off any outstanding balance on your finance agreement.
-We work on a No-Win No-Fee basis and therefore you should contact us as soon as possible to discuss your claim
+You should contact us as soon as possible to discuss your claim

 Mercantile Claims have a vast amount of experience in pursuing claims against finance providers and have specialist teams who run solar panel claims.

 We have detailed knowledge and experience in dealing with misrepresentations about the benefits of a product and represent clients who have found that their monthly finance repayments significantly outweigh the benefits that they are receiving from their solar panel installations.

 In circumstances such as this, we find that there is a basis for a claim and have been successful on a number of occasions in recovering costs and compensation for our clients.